 From the glowing crystal chandeliers to the sparkling marble floors, an exquisite ambience is apparent upon entering the lobby.
 Monte Carlo guests are accommodated in upscale, stylish rooms featuring only the best -- pillow-top mattresses, fine linens, wood furnishings, iHome docking stations and flat-screen TVs.
 The bathrooms boast Italian marble.

 All hotel rooms are non-smoking.
-Keep in mind there is a $250 cleaning fee charged at checkout for guests who smoke in any of the rooms.
+Keep in mind there is a $300 cleaning fee charged at checkout for guests who smoke in any of the Monte Carlo rooms and a $500 deep cleaning fee for Park MGM preview rooms.

 A boutique hotel experience can be found on the top (32nd) floor.
 HOTEL32 truly pampers visitors.
 You'll feel like a VIP with round-trip limousine service to the airport, a personal suite assistant, private in-room check-in and access to a private lounge.
 The fridge is even stocked to quench your every desire.

-Dining at Monte Carlo covers an expansive epicurean spectrum, from the Chinese- and sushi-style meals of the Dragon Noodle Co. & Sushi Bar to the spicy festivities at Diablo's Cantina while d.vino is perfect for connoisseurs of Italian food and wine.
-Guests looking for a quick bite to eat have access to a range of different dining options at the Monte Carlo.
+Dining at Monte Carlo offers spicy festivities at Diablo's Cantina.
 The Buffet offers a cornucopia of American and international dishes.
 And the food court houses such well-loved brands as Manchu Wok, Sbarro, Rubio's and Starbucks.

 Several casual, indoor/outdoor eateries have been constructed as part of a pedestrian-oriented experience along Monte Carlo's Strip-facing facade.
-This includes the rollicking Double Barrel Roadhouse, which offers live music and the sexy "DB Girls."
+This includes the rollicking Double Barrel Roadhouse.
 Its drinks menu is also packed with a wide range of spirits, cocktails, wines and craft beers.
 800 Degrees Pizzeria has fired up its oven to prepare delicious thin-crust pizzas.
-There's also a Sambalatte coffee shop, and you can get inventive ice creams and sorbets at BLVD Creamery.
+There's also a Sambalatte coffee shop.
 A rotating roster of live bands, solo musicians and street performers appear on the plaza daily from late afternoon until late night.

 In addition, guests are a quick walk away from the six-acre dining and entertainment district called The Park in the street between Monte Carlo and New York-New York.
 The Park houses casual eateries and bars and also connects to the 20,000-seat T-Mobile Arena in partnership with AEG.
 Visitors who want a really cool nightlife experience can stop by the Minus5 Ice Bar.
 The bar is made entirely of Canadian ice.